Some communities postpone trick-or-treating due to windy, rainy Halloween forecast

 Several communities in Massachusetts and New Hampshire have postponed trick-or-treating due to anticipated howling winds and lurking rain.

-The National Weather Service has issued a high wind warning for southeastern Massachusetts from 11 p.m. to 8 a.m.
-Friday, where gusts are expected to reach between 50 and 60 mph.
+The National Weather Service has issued a high wind warning for eastern Massachusetts and parts of Hampden and Hampshire counties from 11 p.m. to 8 a.m.
+Friday, when gusts are expected to reach between 50 and 60 mph.

-The remainder of the state is under a wind advisory from 8 p.m. to noon Friday with gusts between 40 to 50 mph.
+The remainder of the state is under a wind advisory from 8 p.m. to noon Friday with gusts between 40 and 50 mph.

 The Bay State will experience scattered showers during the morning and into the afternoon before the rain turns to patches of drizzle by the evening.